“This is so boring!”

 A couple years ago I overheard two summer campers talking as they watched squirrels play.
 One said, “It’s not like squirrels ever glorify God!”
 The other replied, “Yes they do; they glorify God just by being squirrels.”
 Both campers were seeing the same squirrels, yet their experience of God’s creation in that moment was vastly different.
 One saw glory, the other did not.

 Summer looms.
 We modern people often prefer the comfort of air conditioning to the afternoon breeze on a hot summer day.
-We tend to choose the light radiating from a handheld device over the starry night sky.
 Much like that young camper, even when we are outdoors, it’s far too easy to miss the majesty of God’s creation.

 David spent many nights in a field with no one to talk to but his father’s sheep—uninspiring company for a teenage boy.
 But at some point, the companionship of the night sky slowly—or perhaps suddenly—broke through to him.
 David saw and heard something that captured his attention.
 The skies spoke, and he wrote.